 - Placing water near the Cactus causes it to evaporate and be absorbed by the Cactus.

 Overwatering Cactus may also bring many root-related issues, as it generally prefers dry soil and less water content.

 It affects the vital nutrients and oxygen transport chain throughout the plant system.

 Succulents like Cactus hold moisture in their stems, roots, and leaves and tend to survive without external humidity for an extended period.

 Hence, we should avoid frequent watering of the plant to ensure its proper growth.

 Typically a healthy cactus would have sturdy stems.
 This may not be the case for an overwatered cactus.

-Overwatering may also lead to discoloration of the stem (Chlorosis), which indicates stunted growth and inability of proper nutrient absorption.
+Overwatering may also lead to discoloration of the stem (Chlorosis), which indicates stunted growth and the inability of proper nutrient absorption.